OutSystems/docs-support/src/enterprise/integrations/integrate-ecosystem.md

 Other extensions that use the SAP Extensibility API are also available for download from OutSystems Forge.

-### Integration extensions for other SoR platforms

-OutSystems can also integrate with other popular enterprise SoR platforms, such as Salesforce, SharePoint and Dynamics 365, using their REST APIs or SOAP methods.

-Also, there are multiple connectors available on Forge which can be installed on your OutSystems environment and allow you to connect to hundreds of external systems.

-### Integration builder

-[Integration Builder](https://success.outsystems.com/Documentation/Integration_Builder_EAP/Introduction_to_Integration_Builder) allows developers to easily plug into your CRM or ERP system and quickly access the available data to enhance your OutSystems applications.

-Integration Builder removes the complexity of building integrations while allowing developers to quickly link their applications to data in existing systems by offering:

-*   Easy plug-and-play integration
-*   Dramatically reduced integration and app development lead times
-*   The ability for any developer to address complex integration scenarios
-*   The agility to easily change and augment existing integrations based on business requirements

 ## End-user authentication integration